tiger2380/WeatherAPI/readme.md

 **Edit the App/Settings.php file -> db stanza to match your local database settings**
 * I included the dump of the database (WeatherAPI.sql)
 * To save time, you can import the dump file into your database.
-Create a new database and name it to "WeatherAPI".
+Create a new database and name it "WeatherAPI".
 Then inport the file into that created database
 ```
 $ vi App/Settings.php
 ...